iWriteGigs

 C You can use the wireless router to encrypt and then decode the encryption on information sent and received.

-D You can use the wireless router to verify the security certificate of the encrypted data being sent.
+D You can use the wireless router to intercept encrypted information and block it from entering the network.

 Question #32